-Volkswagen and Seat ‘selling cars they know have serious safety issue’
+Volkswagen and Seat accused of selling cars with faulty seatbelts

 After the fault was discovered in May by Finnish motoring magazine Tekniikan Maailma, Volkswagen Group recalled thousands of new VW Polos and thousands more Seat Ibizas and Seat Aronas.

+It is not the first time this year a vehicle manufacturer has had to recall its product as BMW recalled 312,000 UK models at risk of electrical issues earlier this year.

-But consumer organisation Which? described the procedure of securing the central and rear left buckles together as a “temporary measure”.
+But consumer group Which? described the procedure of securing the central and rear left buckles together as a "temporary measure".

 It found that the affected cars were still being sold "without a permanent fix in place", with a warning sticker being placed on dashboards.